Ruud Lubbers

 Lubbers semi-retired from active politics and became active in the public sector as a non-profit director and served on several state commissions and councils on behalf of the government, he also served as a distinguished visiting professor of international relations and globalization at the Tilburg University and the John F. Kennedy School of Government of the Harvard University in Cambridge, Massachusetts from February 1995 until December 2000.
 In November 2000 Lubbers was nominated as the next United Nations High Commissioner for Refugees serving from 1 January 2001 until 20 February 2005.
 Following his retirement Lubbers continued to be active in the public sector and worked as an advocate, lobbyist and activist for humanitarian, conservation, environmentalism, sustainable development and climate change issues.
 He was subject to some scrutiny, such as a sexual harassment scandal in 2004 which led to his resignation from the United Nations.

 Lubbers was known for his abilities as a team leader and consensus builder.
 During his premiership, his cabinets were responsible for major reforms to social security, stimulating privatization and sustainable development, revitalizing the economy following the recession in the 1980s and reducing the deficit.
 Lubbers was granted the honorary title of Minister of State on 31 January 1995 and continued to comment on political affairs as a statesman until his death at the age of 78.
-At 43 years, he is the youngest prime minister of the Netherlands.
+At 43 years, he was the youngest prime minister of the Netherlands until Rob Jetten in 2026.
 He was the longest-serving prime minister with until Mark Rutte overtook this record on 2 August 2022.
 He is consistently ranked both by scholars and the public as one of the best prime ministers after World War II.